Oncorhynchus rastrosus

-Scientists once thought the teeth pointed straight down, like a saber-toothed cats's teeth.
+Scientists once thought the teeth pointed straight down, like a saber-toothed cat's teeth.
 Now it is believed the teeth stuck out sideways from the mouth.
-According to paleontologist Julia Sankey, the salmon did not possess spike teeth throughout its life; the fish developed the teeth as it transitioned from life in the ocean to fresh water.
+The salmon's spike teeth grew in size as it transitioned from life in the ocean to fresh water.
 The salmon bred in fresh water, as Pacific salmon do today.
 Tooth wear patterns suggest the salmon used its teeth to defend territory and mark nests during the breeding phase.

+The species was first described in 1972 from remains found in the Madras Formation near Gateway in Jefferson County, Central Oregon.
+Other specimens have been described from other parts of Oregon as well as California, as well as central Japan.
+Additional material subsequently collected from the Gateway locality has included articulated skull material.